-However, in an effort to conserve battery life, the battery switch should still be turned off after every trip and turned on at the start of every trip.
+However, in an effort to conserve battery life, each battery switch should still be turned off after every trip and turned on at the start of every trip.
 This limits the drain on the battery while the boat is not in use.
-As standard equipment a battery charging system charges batteries while the dock side cord is hooked up.
-It is a 40 amp charger.
+As standard equipment a battery charging system charges batteries while using the dock side cord.